-The index event is typically defined by a combination of clinical criteria.
+The index event is typically defined by a combination of clinical and demographic criteria.
 Inclusion and exclusion criteria should be used to define an index event indicator that identifies NRD discharges as an index event specific to the analysis of interest.
-The NRD did not include a variable for index events because they are specific to each analysis.
+The NRD did not include a data element for index events because they are specific to each analysis.
 The NRD included the information necessary to define different types of index events.